What is Cannabigerol (CBG)?

 Scientists and doctors have found that CBG acts on very particular issues and systems of the body.
-Below are some of the primary therapeutic actions detected in CBG and the illnesses and other health conditions for which CBG has been found potentially beneficial.
+Below are some of the primary therapeutic actions detected in CBG.
+The illnesses and other health conditions for which CBG has been found potentially beneficial.

 Inflammation studies in rats have shown great promise for the cannabinoid’s potential anti-inflammatory benefits for humans.
 From this inflammation research, researchers found this cannabinoid to be proven inflammation relief in rats associated with IBD (inflammatory bowel disease.)

-Showing great promise as a potential colorectal cancer cure.
-Specifically, it was found in studies to block receptors in the body that promote the growth of cancer cells, including one study in which it was found to inhibit colorectal cancer cell growth.
+Specifically, it was found in studies to block receptors in the body. that promote the growth of cancer cells, including one study in which it was found to inhibit colorectal cancer cell growth.